kai9877/Revision-2.0-Driving-Style-Analysis-Using-Drving-Patterns-with-Bayesian-Approaches/README.md

 # Version 2.0 Revision 'Driving Style Analysis Using Primitive Driving Patterns With Bayesian Nonparametric Approaches'

-The program starts around the beginning of Chinese new year in 2022, which is around February.
 The first edition was finished in 2021.6.

+This program starts around the beginning of Chinese new year in 2022, which is around February.

 Problem fixed: